Robin Vos: Wisconsin state legislature

 In 2004, Vos ran for the Wisconsin state assembly to succeed Ladwig in the 63rd district.
 He was unopposed in the 2004 primary and general elections.

 After Republicans won full control of state government in Wisconsin in 2010, Vos rose to prominence pushing the controversial budget restructuring act alongside governor Scott Walker.
-The law curtailed collective bargaining rights and public education funding in Wisconsin, and led to massive protests around the state, culminating in the 2012 Wisconsin gubernatorial recall election.
+The law curtailed collective bargaining rights and public education funding in Wisconsin, and led to massive protests around the state, culminating in the failed 2012 Wisconsin gubernatorial recall election.

 In 2013, Vos was elected speaker of the Wisconsin assembly.
 Between 2014 and 2018 he received about $57,000 in travel and perks from lobbyists and organizations.
 He said he was certain he had followed ethics rules with his travel.
 Vos supports deregulating the payday loan industry.
 He opposes Medicaid expansion and spearheaded Republican efforts to block Medicaid expansion in Wisconsin.
 Vos argued against Medicaid, saying "Trapping people in the life of poverty is not something that there's ever the right amount of money to do."

 In 2016 Vos endorsed Marco Rubio for the Republican nomination for president.
 After Rubio dropped out of the race, Vos endorsed Ted Cruz.
 In August 2016, Vos wrote in a column on a conservative website that he was "embarrassed" that Donald Trump was "leading our ticket" as the presumptive Republican nominee; the next month, Vos said that he was "proud" to support Trump's candidacy due to his belief that Trump would energize Republican voters.

+Vos served as president of the National Conference of State Legislatures from 2019 to 2021, and again from 2022 to 2023, jointly serving with Scott Bedke during his second tenure.